This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Fry the bacon in a large skillet, then transfer it to a plate, leaving 2-3 tablespoons of the leftover bacon grease in the pan.
+Fry the bacon in a large skillet, then transfer it to a plate, leaving a few tablespoons of the leftover bacon grease in the pan.
 Sauté the onion in it until softened.

 Add about half of the spinach in and toss until it’s wilted, adding more spinach until you’ve used it all up.
 Spinach is mostly made up of water, so it will look like a TON and won’t all fit into the pan in one go.
-After about 5 minutes it will wilt.
-Toss with the cooked bacon, season with salt & pepper, and serve right away!
+In a few minutes it will wilt.
+Toss with the cooked bacon, and season with salt & pepper.

 Helpful tips